• Skip to primary navigation

 • B.S., Civil Engineering, Chongqing University

-• Research Projects: Model Predictive Control, Deep Reinforcement Learning, Optimization
+• Research Projects: Deep Reinforcement Learning, Model Predictive Control, Optimization

-Nathaniel Smith, M.S.
+Nathaniel Smith, Ph.D.
 Student

 • B.S., Mechanical Engineering, Texas A&M University

-• Research Projects: Heat Pump Systems, Adsorption
+• Research Projects: Heat Pump Systems, Absorption

 Hang Guan, Ph.D.
 Student

-• B.S., Civil Engineering, Zhengzhou University
+• B.S., HVAC Engineering, Zhengzhou University

-• Research Projects: Heat Pump Systems, Adsorption
+• Research Projects: Heat Pump Systems, Absorption

 • B.S., Mechanical Engineering, Texas A&M University